 In June 2018, Lisa Channer and I went to San Francisco to visit the Levi’s archive and conduct research on Gold Rush California, the birthplace of blue jeans.
 We became fascinated by the campy way that Western US history is presented, visiting re-enactment towns and corporate funded museums.
 Here we are at the Wells Fargo Stagecoach Photo Booth.

-Back in Minneapolis, we began working with our dramaturgy team and student actors at the University of Minnesota to develop a workshop production, or, Denim 1.0, as we called it.
+Back in Minneapolis, we began working with our dramaturgy team and student actors at the University of Minnesota to develop a workshop production based on our research.